RyanGaudion/COM528-Assignment1/README.md

 This project is licensed under the Apache License Version 2.0, which can be found [here](https://github.com/RyanGaudion/COM528-Assignment1/blob/dev/LICENSE).

-The developers involved in this project where:
+The developers involved in this project were:
 - [Kain Peacock](https://github.com/kvpeacock)
 - [Lewis Holmes](https://github.com/lewis-holmes-98)
 - [Richard Priest](https://github.com/RPriestUK)